Furnace Repair Checklist

 If your filter is too dirty:

 - Your furnace won’t be able to stay on, or it could overheat from restricted airflow.

 - Your gas expenses could go up because your heater is running more often.

 - Your heater might fail prematurely since a dusty filter triggers it to overwork.

 - Your heating system might be cut off from power if an excessively dirty filter is the cause of a tripped breaker.

 Depending on what make of heating system you own, your air filter is located in the interior of the blower compartment of your heating system, an attached filter case or wall-mounted return air grille.

 - Pull out the filter and angle it toward the light.
 If you can’t notice light through it, replace it.

 - Install the new filter with the arrow pointing toward the furnace to prevent damage.

-Flat filters ought to be replaced once a month, while pleated filters should be used for somewhere in the vicinity of three months.
-You could also get a washable filter that will last about 10 years.
+Flat filters ought to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you could have to put in a new filter more often.